 The wolf mask had been comfortable.

 They always were, at first.
-A new face carried a kind of freshness — the novelty of different eyes in the mirror, a different voice in his own ears, a different set of memories to sort through and file.
+A new face carried a kind of freshness—the novelty of a different voice in his own ears, a different set of memories to sort through and file.
 Lance Ashcroft had been a well-organized man, which made the work easier.
 His history was tidy, his ambitions legible, his social connections mapped and maintained with efficiency.
 The man understood that influence was a garden requiring constant tending.

 He had been useful.
 For a time.

-He stood at the edge of the ballroom and watched the room with Lance Ashcroft’s eyes, through Lance Ashcroft’s face, wearing Lance Ashcroft’s patience like a second skin — and felt the first cold certainty of the evening settle into place.
+He stood at the edge of the ballroom and watched the room with Lance Ashcroft’s eyes, through Lance Ashcroft’s face, wearing Lance Ashcroft’s patience—and felt the certainty of the evening arrive, cold and complete.

 The girl was not going to yield.